jupyterlab/jupyterlab/docs/source/user/file_formats.rst

 -  File extensions: ``.vl``, ``.vl.json``
 -  MIME type: ``application/vnd.vegalite.v1+json``

-Vega and Vega-Lite are declarative visualization grammars that allow visualizations to be encoded as JSON data.
+Vega and Vega-Lite are declarative visualization grammars that enable visualizations to be encoded as JSON data.
 For more information, see the documentation of Vega or Vega-Lite.
 JupyterLab supports rendering Vega 2.x and Vega-Lite 1.x data in files and cell output.